 For this wine, the grapes are picked at dawn, sorted, slightly pressed, with a cold and slow fermentation and ageing 6 months on a thin layer of lees.

 Fresh flowery wine thar will pair well with all sorts of salads and veggies, seafood, fried chicken and cheese.

-This northern part of Provence was first planted in vines in 1309 when, to escape the turmoils in Rome, Pope Clément V came to reside in a local abbey while his Palace in Avignon was being built.
+This southern part of Rhône was first planted in vines in 1309 when, to escape the turmoils in Rome, Pope Clément V came to reside in a local abbey while his Palace in Avignon was being built.
 The Pope and his cardinals and priests needed wine for Mass, and also for their pleasure…